adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 # Edge detection
 ## Calculating image gradients

-Images are digital representations of 2 dimensional pictures and don't have any information about the 3 dimensional world.
-Inferring anything else from the image requires making some assumptions.
+Since images are digital representations of 2 dimensional pictures and don't have any information about the 3 dimensional world, inferring anything else from an image requires making some assumptions.
 One reasonable assumption we can make is that different objects have different colors.
-Therefore when pixels that are close to each other have different colors, they represent a boundary between two objects.
-These boundary pixels are found by scanning an image looking for relatively large changes in color over small areas.
-When a significant change is found at a pixel, we mark it as an edge.
+Therefore when pixels that are close to each other have different colors they represent a boundary between two objects.
+These boundary pixels are found by scanning an image looking for relatively large changes in color over small regions.
+When a significant change is found at a pixel, we mark it as being an edge.

 Consider the following image.